 Thanks for taking the time to read a little more about us.
-The site has five main areas that we dip in to; phone cards,
+The site has four main areas; phone cards,

 The phone card industry complicates prices to an extent that borders on corruption.
 Often companies hide the true cost of cards.

 Even companies with good intentions may find they have to disguise their prices in order to compete.

 Our phone card price comparison tool is the solution for both these companies and consumers.
 We show all the fees clearly and calculate the

 true cost of the cards for given specifications, enabling companies to compete fairly and customers to choose easily.
 It is the only tool of its kind.

 The voip comparison tool is like the phone cards tool.

 There are no other tools that compare the cost of calling, including fees like the connection fee.
 Most voip comparison

 tools just compare the monthly plan price.

 Our competitors give inaccurate view of who is cheapest.